Open In App

 Like

-In this article, we’ll be differentiating the two tags: <datalist> and <select> tag.
-Generally, both the tags are used for choosing an option from the given list.
-But the main difference between both is that in the <datalist> tag the user can enter its own input and add that as an option with the help of the <input> element whereas the <select> tag doesn’t provide this feature.
+<datalist> and <select> tags generally are used for choosing an option from the given list.
+But the main difference between both is that in the <datalist> tag the user can enter their input and add that as an option with the help of the <input> element whereas the <select> tag doesn’t provide this feature.

-HTML <datalist> tag: This tag specifies the predefined options for an <input> element.
-This tag also gives the autocomplete feature for the <input> element of HTML.
-Like once the user starts typing the input element of <datalist> tag, the user will see the pre-defined options starting with the letter or word typed by the user.
-Note that to use the <datalist> tag, the id of the tag must be the same as of the <input> element attribute.
+The <datalist> tag provides predefined options for an <input> element and enables autocomplete functionality.
+When a user starts typing in the <input> element, they will see a list of pre-defined options beginning with the letter or word they have typed.
+It is important to note that for the <datalist> tag to work, the id of the tag must be the same as the id attribute of the <input> element.

 Syntax: